retrocomputacion/retrobbs/readme.txt

       config.ini [PLUGINS] options: none

 - WebAudio streamer (webaudio.py):
-      On the fly conversion and streaming of on-line audio sources (Shoutcast or YouTube).
+      On the fly conversion and streaming of on-line audio sources (Shoutcast, YouTube or other sources).
       config.ini function: WEBAUDIO
       config.ini parameters:
         entryZurl = full URL to the audio stream